arthurfreitas96/TinyCoreMediaCenter/README.md

 	eth0.sh -> /opt

 folder: transmission/
 	settings.json -> use it as settings file for Transmission.
-Remember to make it persistent.
+Remember to make the Transmission's configuration folder to be persistent, so it can safely store your torrent files.

 folder: rygel/
 	rygel.conf -> use it as settings file for Rygel.
-Remember to make it persistent.

 (If your gateway doesn't support DDNS: folder: bashNoIpUpdater (provided by https://github.com/LasTechLabs/wake-without-WOL/ )/
 	noipupdater.sh &